-I first arrived in beautiful Oceanside via the United States Marine Corps in 2002 and I fell in love!
+I first arrived in beautiful Oceanside via the United States Marine Corps and have been here 18 years.

-After serving two combat tours in Iraq, I became a Realtor and started a Mortgage & Real Estate company.
-Blessed in my business, I was able to purchase an Avocado and Guava farm in South Morro Hills that I manage with my wife Sarah and 7 children ages 4 months to 20.
+After serving two combat tours in Iraq, I became a realtor and started a small firm committed to helping Veterans obtain home ownership.
+Blessed in my business, I was able to purchase a farm in South Morro Hills that I manage with my wife Sarah and seven children ages 1 to 21.

 As a Veteran and farmer, I understand hard work, patience and accountability.
 I place a priority on public service in my community.